tern-tools/tern/README.md

 # What is Tern?<a name="what-is-tern">
 Tern is an inspection tool to find the metadata of the packages installed in a container image.
 The overall operation looks like this:
-1. It uses overlayfs to mount the first filesystem layer (also known as the BaseOS) used to build the container image
+1. It analyzes the first layer of the container image to collect information like distro type, package format, and package managers.
-2. It then executes scripts from the "command library" in a chroot environment to collect information about packages installed in that layer
+2. It then executes scripts from the "command library" in a chroot environment to collect information about packages installed in that layer.
-3. With that information as a starting point, it continues to iterate over steps 1 and 2 for the rest of the layers in the container image
+3. With that information as a starting point, it continues to analyze the subsequent layers in the container image.
-4. Once done, it generates a report, various format options are available.
-The report, in its default format, provides a verbose, layer by layer, explanation of the various software components imported.
+4. Once done, it generates a report of packages with their metadata.
+Several formats are available.
+The report, in its default format, provides a layer by layer, explanation of the various software components imported.
 If a Dockerfile is provided, the report indicates the Dockerfile lines corresponding to each of the file system layers.

 Tern gives you a deeper understanding of your container's bill of materials so you can make better decisions about your container based infrastructure, integration and deployment strategies.
 It's also a good tool if you are curious about the contents of the container images you have built.